Field notes

 HTTPS is designed to secure communication between parties by establishing encrypted connection.
 It allows to encrypt the messages so even if they’re intercepted nobody would be able to read them or modify unless they have a pair of Public/Private keys.

-This is achieved by utilizing asymetric encryption keys.
+This is achieved by utilizing asymmetric encryption keys.

 1. The process starts with a handshake.
 Client sends ClientHello message when it wants to initiate the communication.
-The message contains metadata with preffered SSL version, cipher suites etc. Server choses preffered settings and sends ServerHello message in response.
+The message contains metadata with preferred SSL version, cipher suites etc. Server chooses preferred settings and sends ServerHello message in response.
 It contains similar set of data.

-4. Client generates a random key, encrypts it with Server’s public key and sends it to Server.
-The entire message is signed with Client’s public key.
-When received the Server verifies the message, decrypts the key by using its own Private Key.
-At this time both parties have the same key.
-This is called symetric encryption key.
-It will be used for encrypting and decrypting all the messages in further communication.
-Utilizing symetric key requires less computational power and allows to save some resources.
+4. Client generates a random pre-master secret, encrypts it with Server’s public key and sends it to Server.
+The Server decrypts it by using its own Private Key.
+Now both parties can derive the same symmetric session key from it.
+This key will be used for encrypting and decrypting all the messages in further communication.
+Utilizing symmetric key requires less computational power and allows to save some resources.

 keys exchange flow in https flow